 Note: Please submit all requests for accommodations by Friday, April 22, 2016 so that proper arrangements can be made.

 For lost and found items, contact the University Police Department, Van Hoesen Hall, Room C-17, 607-753-4123.

 Official Commencement programs will be distributed at the entrances to the Park Center Alumni Arena.
 All eligible graduates who apply for their degree by March 1 will have their name listed in the program.

-Effective January 1, 2013, SUNY Cortland became a Tobacco Free Campus.
+SUNY Cortland is a Tobacco Free Campus.
 Smoking is not permitted anywhere inside campus buildings or on campus grounds.

 Emergency phones are located throughout the entire campus and are identified by blue lights above the phones.
 University police are equipped for emergency communication as well.
-Guests are reminded to turn off all cell phones and beepers during the ceremony.
+Guests are reminded to turn off all cell phones and any other electronic devices during the ceremony.

-Students will receive a total of five tickets — one student line-up ticket and four guest tickets.
-Students should not dispose of the student line-up ticket as they will need this ticket to enter Corey Gymnasium to participate in the Commencement ceremony.
+Students will receive one student line-up ticket.
+They should not dispose of the student line-up ticket as they will need this ticket to participate in the Commencement ceremony.